<?xml version="1.0" encoding="UTF-8"?>

 <updated>2026-04-26T00:00:00.000Z</updated>

-<summary>AI can produce a 20-slide deck in seconds.
-Fixing one typo without regenerating the whole thing is the actual problem.
-Here&apos;s why, and what to do about it in any workflow.</summary>
+<summary>Why AI slide generators are hard to edit: AI can produce a 20-slide deck in seconds, but fixing one typo without regenerating the whole thing is the real problem.</summary>

 </entry>